-© 2022 KPMG LLP, an Ontario limited liability firms affiliated with KPMG International Limite and logo are trademarks used under license by the independent member firms a
+firms affiliated with KPMG International Limite and logo are trademarks used under license by the independent member firms of the KMS global organization.

 Definitions of the Criteria Elements

 Leveraging the Commitment Curve methodology (illustrated on previous slide) to evaluate readiness and receptivity levels of various stakeholder groups with respect to the potential transformation.